yeqing97/KGDDP-biomarker/README.md

 5. **Classifier Layers**:
    - **`classifier_d`**: A sequential neural network that classifies the relationships into three categories based on the input features.
 It consists of a linear layer followed by a ReLU activation and another linear layer.

-6. **Forward Pass**:
-   The `forward` method of the `KGDDP` model implements the computation for the prediction process:
-   - Node features are initialized from embeddings and input features.
-   - The first graph convolution layer (`conv1`) processes the input graph `g` with the initial node features.
-   - The second graph convolution layer (`conv2`) refines the features based on the updated node representations.
-   - Scores for interactions are calculated using the `mlp_decoder` by concatenating head and tail features for both positive and negative predictions.
-   - The model outputs differences in scores for head-tail pairs, providing a measure of how likely they are to be linked.
 </details>